aistairc/medLLM_QA_benchmark/README.md

 Trilingual medical QA benchmark for English, Japanese, and Chinese.

 This repository provides medical QA benchmark datasets for English, Japanese, and Chinese, as well as scripts and Python source files to evaluate LLM.
-Most hugging face hub models supported by [vllm](https://docs.vllm.ai/en/latest/) can be evaluated.
+Any LLM models supported by [vllm](https://docs.vllm.ai/en/latest/) can be evaluated.
-The models on the hugging face hub or locally stored checkpoint can be used for evaluation.
+We have checked those models on the hugging face hub, but a locally stored checkpoint can also be used for evaluation.

 ### This benchmark set is made using the following dataset.